AACTA Award For Best Asian Film

 The AACTA Award for Best Asian Film, the cornerstone of AACTA’s Asia International Engagement Program, acknowledges the finest Asian films of the past twelve months, reflecting the popularity and importance of Asian films in Australia.

-The inaugural Best Asian Film Award was awarded to to Indian sports drama DANGAL.
-Lead actress Sakshi Tanwar accepted the Award, which was presented by Best Asian Film Grand Jury President and Oscar® winner Russell Crowe at the 7th AACTA Awards Ceremony presented by Foxtel.
+The inaugural AACTA Award for Best Asian Film was awarded to Indian sports drama DANGAL – the first Indian film to gross $300 million worldwide.
+Lead actress Sakshi Tanwar accepted the Award, which was presented by Best Asian Film Grand Jury President and Oscar® winner Russell Crowe at the 2017 AACTA Awards Ceremony presented by Foxtel.

 Competition for a nomination was fierce, with a long list of eligible films from the Asian region.
 The long list of contenders was reviewed and judged by three Pre-Selection Committees made up of esteemed industry figures.
 In accordance with their knowledge and experience, each committee determined three clear nominees from a specific region – China, India and another committee that encompassed South Korea, Japan and other Asian territories.

 - I AM NOT MADAME BOVARY